FidelusAleksander/ghcertified/content/questions/foundations/question-015.md

 ---
 archetype: "questions"
 title: "Question 015"
-question: "Which of these are true about `saved replies`?
+question: "Which of these statements about `saved replies` are true?
 (Choose two.)"
 draft: false
 ---